-- Install or upgrade to the supported version of Ambari.
+- 1. Install or upgrade to the supported version of Ambari.
 See Apache Ambari Installation for more details.
 See Support Matrix for details of the supported Ambari versions. - 2.
 Install or upgrade to the supported versions of HDP or HDF on your cluster using Ambari.
 See the Ambari Installation documentation for more details.
 See DP App specific Support Matrix for details of the supported HDP and HDF versions. - 3.
 Install and configure the required cluster services in your cluster.
 Make sure the DP App-specific components are installed in the cluster.
 For each app-specific list of requirements, see the Product Interoperability details in the apps' installation documentation. - 4.
 Set up LDAP Authentication for Ambari. - a.
 For Ambari 2.7: See Configuring Ambari Authentication with LDAP/AD. - b.
 For Ambari 2.6: See Configuring Ambari for LDAP Authentication. - 5.
-Set up Knox SSO with LDAP Authentication for Ambari. - a.
-For Ambari 2.7: See Configuring Knox SSO. - b.
-For Ambari 2.6: See Setting up Knox SSO for Ambari.
+Set up Knox Authentication.
+See Knox Authentication for DataPlane Clusters in DataPlane Getting Started for more information. - a.
+Knox SSO